ScalesCSS/scalescss/packages/objects-split/README.md

-# Clearfix Utility for Scales
+# Split Object for Scales

-A super minimal clearfix utility.
+An object for aligning two elements away from each other.

 ## Requirements